Profitbase/Episode-Docs/articles/invision/docs/workbooks/howto/stepperdisable.md

----
-title: "How To use Step Navigated To Event in Stepper"
+# How To use Step Navigated To Event in Stepper
-metaKeys: "how to, Creating Workbook, Pages, Adding Parts and The Layout System"
-folderOnly: "false"
-pageIndex: 5
----

-### Link to the video
+## Link to the video

 Under [this](https://profitbasedocs.blob.core.windows.net/videos/Stepper%20-%20Step%20Navigated%20To.mp4) link you will find a video that shows how to use Step Navigated To Event in Stepper.
 [Here](../components/uielements/stepper.md) you will find [Documentation](../components/uielements/stepper.md).
 <br/>
 <br/>

-### Step by step
+## Step by step

 1. Edit interactions for the stepper, add "Step Navigated To Event", and write a condition.